Aliases for AK9 Gene

 GeneCards Summary for AK9 Gene

 AK9 (Adenylate Kinase 9) is a Protein Coding gene.
-Among its related pathways are Purine metabolism and Pyrimidine metabolism (KEGG).
-GO annotations related to this gene include nucleoside diphosphate kinase activity and nucleoside phosphate kinase activity.
+Diseases associated with AK9 include Postsynaptic Congenital Myasthenic Syndromes and Breast Adenoid Cystic Carcinoma.
+Among its related pathways are Metabolism and Metabolism of nucleotides.
+Gene Ontology (GO) annotations related to this gene include nucleoside diphosphate kinase activity and nucleoside monophosphate kinase activity.
+An important paralog of this gene is AK7.

 Involved in maintaining the homeostasis of cellular nucleotides by catalyzing the interconversion of nucleoside phosphates.
 Has both nucleoside monophosphate and diphosphate kinase activities.
 Catalyzes the phosphorylation of AMP, dAMP, CMP and dCMP with ATP as phosphate donor and of CMP with GTP as phosphate donor.
 Also catalyzes the production of ATP, CTP, GTP, UTP, dATP, dCTP, dGTP and TTP from the corresponding diphosphate substrates with either ATP or GTP as phosphate donor.
 Shows substrate preference of CDP > UDP > ADP > GDP > TDP.